The FUSE Assessment

 Review of Scores: Scoring for the exam is computer generated and then sent to the FUSE office for input into our database and certificate generation.
 Assessment appeals must be filed with the FUSE office in writing within six months of receiving the score.

-FUSE Testing and FUSE Test Centers
+FUSE Testing and FUSE Test Centers:

-Because FUSE is a standardized and validated high-stakes exam a trained FUSE proctor must be present to administer the exam.
-Currently, FUSE Testing is available at regional FUSE Test Centers, the SAGES Annual Meeting, the ACS Clinical Congress and specially designated FUSE testing events.
+US Only: FUSE Testing is available at regional FUSE Test Centers, the SAGES Annual Meeting, the ACS Clinical Congress and specially designated FUSE testing events.
 For a list of current FUSE Test Centers please click here.